All Episodes

 He's going to tout the website.

-And every day between now and December 23rd, the last day you can enroll in order to get health insurance by January 1st.
+And every day between now and December 23rd, the last day you can enroll in order to get health insurance by January 1st, you're going to see some event launched here at the White House touting this health care law.

-And all of this because they believe finally healthcare.gov is a at least a workable website, if not a perfect one.
+And all of this because they believe finally healthcare.gov is at least a workable website, if not a perfect one.

 But it isn't.

-But anyway, you you see this report.
+But anyway, you see this report?

 It's not about real things.